 Dianne (Candy) Braden received a BFA degree in Dance from Texas Christian University, and has done graduate work in dance at American University.
 She has performed with the Fort Worth Civic Ballet, at Disney, and with the Jan Taylor Dance Company in Washington, D.C.
 Miss Braden brings her widely recognized strengths in tap and jazz to the faculty and is a founding member of BalletNova Center for Dance.
 Her choreography has been featured in several Center concerts.

 Cindy Bragg grew up in Arlington, VA.
-Her dance training was grounded in Classical Ballet (under Judith Rhodes Calgaro), but also included Jazz, Tap, Contemporary, Modern, Yoga, Stretch, and Pilates.
-She continued dancing in college, performing at Radford U. and then joining the Virginia Dance Company at UVA.
-Cindy has a Masters in Teaching from UVA, is certified to teach preK-6th grade in Virginia, and has achieved National Board Certification.
+Her dance training was grounded in Classical Ballet, but also included Jazz, Tap, Contemporary, Modern, Yoga, Stretch, and Pilates.
+She studied principally with Judith Rhodes Calgaro at Arlington Dance Theatre, but also at Maryland Youth Ballet and Joy of Motion.
+She continued dancing in college, performing at Radford University and then joining the Virginia Dance Company at UVA.
+Cindy has a Masters in Teaching from UVA, is certified to teach preK-6th grade, and has achieved National Board Certification.
 She has been teaching since 1992, when she began working as an apprentice dance instructor.
 She believes strongly that dance is for everyone and that Ballet can be a powerful tool both for self-expression and for learning how to be more mindful about our bodies.

 Colleen Buck is a native of the Washington, DC area and enjoyed dancing in local musical theater productions as a teenager.
 As a student at Boston University, she had the opportunity to begin formal dance training, studying tap, ballet, and jazz.
 After earning a Bachelor of Arts degree in English, Mrs. Buck worked as a technical writer for a northern Virginia engineering firm and continued her education at the University of Maryland, where she received a Master of Science degree in Civil Engineering.
 After a successful career as an engineer and technical writer, Mrs. Buck returned to the dance studio and found her passion teaching dance to young children.
 For the last 12 years, she has embraced the opportunity to pursue a true vocation, while still trying to grow as a dancer by taking classes weekly.